barryclark/jekyll-now/_posts/2020-09-15-How-Things-Change.md

 ![Mario Draghi](../assets/images/how-things-change/draghi.png)
 > Image credits: [here][4]

-Let’s look at another example, when change takes literally seconds.
+Let’s look at another example, when change happens in seconds.
 All it takes is a formidable missionary.

-Summer of 2012, [bond yields of southern EU countries][28] are through the roof, for fear of defaults.
+Spring and summer of 2012, [bond yields of southern EU countries][28] are through the roof, for fear of sovereign defaults.

-Normally, [servicing increasing debt payments][29] is possible via one of 3 ways: cheaper debt (i.e. lower yield), increasing inflation (i.e. more money around to pay for debt) or expanding GDP (i.e. increased economic activity to tax).
+As an aside, [servicing increasing debt payments][29] is possible via one of 3 ways: cheaper debt (i.e. lower yield), increasing inflation (i.e. more money around to pay for debt) or expanding GDP (i.e. increased economic activity to tax and pay for debt).

 Southern countries had neither of 3 options.
-A bond yield of 6% was considered the psychological cut-off point, after which they would be unable to service their debt as is.
+A bond yield of 6% give-or-take was considered the psychological cut-off point, after which they would be unable to service their debt as is.
 They would need a "shock": currency devaluation (i.e. inflation), which would fuel exports and growth (i.e.
 GDP expansion).